The Pros and Cons of In-Person Schooling

 Along these same lines, when at school, students are very much on a level playing field.
 Virtual learning, though, may showcase inequities in living situations.
 Some students may even struggle to attend class without access to reliable Wi-Fi.

-Lastly, with many parents working from home, it’s important for students to attend school and ensure that the home remains a quiet space for productivity.
+Lastly, with many parents working from home, it’s important for students to attend in-person school and ensure that the home remains a quiet space for productivity.
 Parents who are unable to successfully work from home may rely on electronic devices to entertain their kids, which can lead to unmonitored and problematic time on social media.

-The Cons of In-Person Schooling
+The Cons of In-Person Learning

 As mentioned above, the primary disadvantage of in-person schooling is the increased possibility of exposure to COVID-19.
 This risk factor is particularly difficult to navigate for students who may live with immunocompromised relatives.